 x;

-1. The assignment expression is evaluated from right to left
+- The assignment expression is evaluated from

 (function f(f){